Thelma Scott: Television acting and directing

 She returned to Australia in 1957, where her acting career continued on television.
-She acted in the early soap opera The Story of Peter Grey (1961), the role of Lady Mayoress in the 1965 ABC science fiction series The Stranger followed by appearances in the rural serial Bellbird and guest roles in Skippy the Bush Kangaroo and Delta.
+She acted in the early soap opera The Story of Peter Grey (1961), the role of Lady Mayoress in the 1965 ABC science fiction series The Stranger, followed by appearances in the rural serial Bellbird and guest roles in Skippy the Bush Kangaroo, Adventure Unlimited and Delta.

 Scott also worked as a director on the opening night show of Channel Ten Sydney in 1965, titled TV Spells Magic, and did a stint as director on the daily chat show The Gwen Plumb Show.
 She continued to act in the theatre, performing with Ray Milland in Hostile Witness at Sydney's Tivoli Theatre in 1967, and in 1968 acted in J.C.
 Williamson's production of Spring and Port Wine, playing Daisy Crompton opposite Alfred Marks.

-Following this came the role of imperious Point Piper socialite Claire Houghton, the mother of Abigail's character in the television soap opera Number 96 starting in 1972.
+Following this came the role of imperious Point Piper socialite Claire Houghton, the mother of Abigail Rogan's character Bev, in the television soap opera Number 96 starting in 1972.
 The role of Claire had been devised by the show's creator David Sale specifically for Thelma Scott.
 Claire became a popular recurring character in the serial, initially despairing at the "shabby" apartment block Number 96 that her daughter Bev Houghton chose to live in.
 She soon befriended other residents such as Don (Joe Hasham) and Vera (Elaine Lee), and formed business associations with Jack (Tom Oliver) and Maggie (Bettina Welch).
 These associations sustained Claire's continued role in the series after the death of Bev in January 1974, and formed the basis for her inclusion in the feature film version of the series released in 1974.
 Though Claire's appearances diminished in the serial's middle years, she was relaunched into the show for its final few months, and was central to several key storylines during the 1977 episodes.
 Serena, a small black poodle owned by the actress, sometimes appeared as Claire's pet, Serena, in these final episodes.
 Claire's signature phrase in the series was "Allow me to be the best judge of that".

 After Number 96 ended in 1977 Scott continued to act on Australian television, making a guest appearance in Glenview High (1977), and sustaining a role in the medical serial The Young Doctors in 1980.
 She later played the recurring role of Mrs. Jennings in the soap opera Richmond Hill in 1988.